kdt111/lua_w/README.md

 	- A `for_each` method that allows traversall of tables that have a constant key type and a constant value type
 - Binding custom classes to `Lua` and that includes:
 	- Ability to call arbitrary methods (both const and non-const)
+    - Ability to both get and set bound member variables
 	- Ability to bind a constructor (one custom constructor or default constructor or both) so new instances of the class can be created in `Lua`
 	- Ability to automaticly detect and bind some custom operators to `Lua` (+, -, *, /, unary -, ==, <, <=)
 	- Ability to define custom behaviour for `Lua`'s metamethods (eg. define more operators than the detected ones)